 Family Law Firm Representing Clients in Franklin County, Union and Washington, MO

-At Stange Law Firm, PC, we exclusively handle family law and domestic relations matters only, which gives us the focus to resolve even the most complex family law issues case our clients.
+At Stange Law Firm, PC, we exclusively handle family law and domestic relations matters, which gives us the focus to resolve even the most complex family law issues for our clients.
 From our office in Franklin Office, at 5 S. Oak Street, Union, Missouri 63084, we are a law firm you can trust and rely on to take your matter seriously.

-We know that when families go through the court system, you have everything on the line.
-However, an experienced, bold attorney can handle the legal issues that affect your family so you can move forward in life.
+We know that when families go through the court system, they have everything on the line.
+However, a skilled attorney can handle the legal issues that affect your family so you can move forward in life.

 You also obtain more information about the Franklin County Circuit Court by going to the following links: